Freedom of expression

 What does the law say?

 Private security and police forces are governed by a 2007 law "against violence, racism, xenophobia, and intolerance in sports."
-This law leaves a wide margin of interpretation when considering which symbols are permitted and which are not.
-"Symbols or other signs with messages that incite violence or by virtue of which a person or group is threatened, insulted, or harassed because of their racial or ethnic origin, their religion or beliefs, their disability, age, sex, sexual orientation or identity, gender expression, or characteristics of the typology and public order at sporting events" are a pretext under which to broaden what can constitute a disturbance of public order.
+This law leaves considerable room for interpretation when determining which symbols are permitted and which are not.
+Article 7 states that the following are prohibited: "Introducing, displaying, or creating banners, flags, symbols, or other signs with messages that incite violence or by virtue of which a person or group is threatened, insulted, or harassed on the basis of their racial or ethnic origin, religion or beliefs, gender, or sexual characteristics."
+Article 1 stipulates that among the law's objectives are "maintaining citizen security and public order at sporting events," a pretext under which to broaden what constitutes a disturbance of public order.
 "The law is very restrictive," say police sources.

 A few days ago The World The Junts parliamentary question to the Ministry of the Interior regarding the removal of an estelada from a Girona fan at Valencia's stadium last September was echoed.
 "The police action was based on current regulations," read the very brief response from Fernando Grande-Marlaska's department, and mentioned this law.
 Ministry sources consulted by ARA point out that when interpreting the regulation, the "circumstances" of the incident are assessed.
 They recall that the regulation takes into account the "content" and the "circumstances" in which symbols are displayed that "in some way incite, encourage, or assist in the commission of violent or terrorist behavior or constitute an act of manifest contempt for people."
 In this regard, Marlaska's team emphasizes that at Barça's stadium "esteladas are not routinely removed."
 "Circumstances must exist that recommend their occasional removal," they add.